 The Ohio River public water supply use was assessed based on chemical water quality data collected from the Bimonthly and Clean Metals Sampling Programs, bacteria monitoring, and questionnaires sent to Ohio River drinking water utilities to assess impacts on those utilities caused by source water conditions.
 A summary of finished water maximum contaminant level (MCL) violations as well as intake closures and application of non-routine treatment caused by unusual river conditions is included in this report.
 The river is considered to be impaired if human health criteria violations for one or more pollutants are exceeded in greater than 10 percent of the samples collected, or if source water quality caused finished water MCL violations, resulting in noncompliance with provisions of the Safe Drinking Water Act (1974).
 Several utilities had MCL violations for trihalomethanes.
 Because these compounds can be formed during the water treatment process, as opposed to directly resulting from river conditions, these MCL violations do not result in an impaired assessment.
-There were no violations of human health criteria for protection of public water supplies in greater than ten percent of samples.
+Two utilities had MCL violations for coliform bacteria, however they are also attributed to water treatment practices.
 The entire river is therefore designated as fully supporting the public water supply use.